kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

-This method is called when a user selects a search result from Spotlight, it also happens to be the same method that is called when Handoff is used to continue an activity from another device.
-The first order of business is to verify the activity type and if it is what you're expecting, extract the information you planted in `userInfo`.
+This method is called when a user selects a search result from Spotlight.
+It also happens to be the same method that is called when Handoff is used to continue an activity from another device.

+The first order of business is to verify the activity type is what you're expecting.
+If so, extract the information you planted in `userInfo`.
 Add the following logic above `return true` in the `application(application:continueUserActivity:restorationHandler:)` method.

 ```swift
 let objectId: String